openfoodfacts/open-prices/docs/README.md

 # Open Prices

 Open Prices is a project to collect and share prices of food products around the world.
+To learn more about the project, please visit [prices.openfoodfacts.org](https://prices.openfoodfacts.org/).

 It consists of:

-- a REST API, built using [FastAPI](https://fastapi.tiangolo.com/)
+- a REST API, built using FastAPI (repo: [`open-prices`](https://github.com/openfoodfacts/open-prices))
-- a PostgreSQL database
+- a [web interface](https://prices.openfoodfacts.org/app/), built using Vue.js (repo: [`open-prices-frontend`](https://github.com/openfoodfacts/open-prices-frontend))

+If you're a contributor, have a look at our [tutorial](add-a-price.md) to add a price!